 Every year, thousands of organizations send out volunteer surveys.
-However, many of them are of little use for coordinators and end up just being included in the yearly report.
+However, after a full year of active volunteer management, many of the surveys end up just being included in the yearly report, with no actual impact on the actual volunteer program.
 Dive into the world of survey-making and get useful information from the people who know your organization best: your volunteers.

 Jane Hall, nonprofit consultant and writer for Charity Village, states that volunteers can provide priceless information regarding their motivation, level of engagement, and ideas about the organization.

 “With your volunteers’ perspective on things, you are sure to gain a better understanding of the current state of your volunteer program and where it’s headed,” states Hall.

 Before sending out your first volunteer survey, it is key to gather the core team and agree on the survey objectives.
 While some organizations use surveys to measure volunteer satisfaction others—like The Care Forum—employ these questionnaires to consider their volunteers’ insights during their planning process.

 “The volunteer survey will give The Care Forum some much needed feedback on which to start to get the volunteering team focused on both quality and good practice in volunteering to move forward in the future.” explains Pat Foster, volunteer coordinator for The Care Forum.

 It is important to keep the survey as focused as possible.
 Having too many areas of interest indicates that your organization may need a deeper general study, or that you will have to create more than one questionnaire.
 In this case, less is success!

 Designing the Questionnaire